 "Rivers Alive" River Clean-up

-Each fall, we join Keep Cobb Beautiful and Keep Marietta Beautiful at the Paces Mill site of the Chattahoochee National Recreation Area to clean the river banks and Rottenwood Creek.
+Each fall, we join Keep Cobb Beautiful, Keep Marietta Beautiful, and The Cobb County Water Stewardship Department at the Paces Mill site of the Chattahoochee National Recreation Area to clean the river banks and Rottenwood Creek.
 Volunteers are needed to help sign people in, to unload and distribute supplies and refreshments, to man our display, and to help with the cleanup itself.

 Community Outreach Display Booth At Community Events

 We have our display booth with literature on our programs, recycling, and much more, available for community events.
 Community Events include: Spring and Fall Jonwuil Festivals and Woof Stock.
 Volunteers are needed to help with the booth.

 Once a year, we are required by Keep America Beautiful to conduct a Litter index of litter in our community.
 Volunteers are driven through pre-determined areas and rate the area based on a 4-point scale.
 Result are tabulated and an average rating is determined.